genestack/apparatuis/src/components/button/button.md

     <Button
         onClick={() => alert('clicked on default button')}
         disabled
+        tooltipProps={{
+            overlay:
-        tooltipProps={{overlay: "Due to Genestack's guides, each disabled button should have a hint with an explanation"}}
+                "Due to Genestack's guides, each disabled button should have a hint with an explanation" }}
     >
         Default disabled button
     </Button>